kdleonard93/Leo_Ledger/README.md

 **Technology Stack Decisions**

-1. **Frontend**: After exploring various options, I've landed on SvelteKit with TypeScript and Vite.
-Their modern architecture and fast rendering capabilities promise a seamless user experience.
+1. **Frontend**: After exploring various options, I chose HTMX for its simplicity and powerful capabilities in enhancing HTML with AJAX, WebSockets, and Server-Sent Events.

 2. **Backend**: I chose Python with Django over Flask for its flexibility and simplicity – crucial for potential future customizations.

-3. **Database**: CockroachDB won over Fauna for its strong consistency, transactional data integrity, and rich documentation for newcomers.
+3. **Database**: Using SQLite for development and PostgreSQL for production to ensure strong consistency, transactional data integrity, and scalability.

+4. **Styling**: Daisy UI is used for styling to provide a clean and modern look to the application.

+5. **Hosting**: The application is hosted on Render for its simplicity and robust hosting solutions.

 **Extra Tools**: I plan to Dockerize my app.
 Bun was considered, but it's currently on the "extra credit" list, possibly integrated at the project's end as an enhancement.

 **Rationale Behind Choices**: Each piece of the tech stack was selected for its strength and industry relevance.
-SvelteKit for frontend efficiency, Python and Flask for a flexible backend, and FaunaDB for robust serverless data management – a combination that I believe will address the needs of this project effectively.
+HTMX for the frontend, Python and Django for a flexible backend, and SQLite + PostgreSQL for robust DEV and PROD data management, respectively – a combination that I believe will address the needs of this project effectively.

 ### **Project Timeline and Milestones**